ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 There are some reserved parameter names as a result of dirty hack.
 See `Audio.render()` in `common/wave.js`.

 `*Delay` classes in `common/dsp/delay.js` takes seconds for constructor, but samples for `setTime` method.
 It's better to use samples to represent time in DSP.

+## Aims
+UhhyouWebSynthesizers are mostly about experimentation.
+So the code aims to produce prototypes as fast as possible.

+I'm trying to maximize code reuse on GUI.
+This is because I know internals and don't need visualization.

+On DSP, duplication with subtle difference is allowed for fine tuning.
+For example, it's better to reimplement feedback comb if components on the feedback path interact with the feedback signal.

+Providing escape hatch is important.
+Most ideas aren't great.
+So it's better to write quick dirty code to check if it's worth pursuing before committing to write better structured code.